Luke Moore: MLS

 At the start of the 2015 season, Moore found himself placed on the substitute bench in a number of matches.
 However, he served a one match suspension for a serious foul play during a 2–1 loss against Real Salt Lake on 29 March 2015.
 Moore then set up a goal for Sebastian Giovinco to score the only goal of the game, in a 1–0 win against Portland Timbers on 23 May 2015.
 Six days later on 29 May 2015, he scored his first goal of the season, as well as, setting up the club's second goal of the game, in a 3–1 win against San Jose Earthquakes.
 Moore set up a goal for Giovinco, who went on to score twice in the match, winning 2–1 against D.C.
 United on 6 June 2015.
 However, he found his first team opportunities limited later in the 2015 season, due to being on the substitute bench and faced his own injury concern.
-It wasn't until on 6 September 2015 when Moore returned from injury, starting the whole game, in a 2–1 loss against Seattle Sounders.
+On 6 September 2015, Moore returned from injury, starting the whole game, in a 2–1 loss against Seattle Sounders FC.
 At the end of the 2015 season, he went on to make seventeen appearances and scoring once in all competitions.

 He was placed on waivers by Toronto FC on 26 February 2016 after spending two seasons with the club.
-Following his, Moore retired from professional football before turning 30.
+Following this, Moore retired from professional football before turning 30.
 He since returned to Birmingham with his young son and became a football agent.

 International career

 Having previously been called up for England U19, Moore was called up to the England U21 for the first time in March 2005.
-It wasn't until on 7 October 2005 when he made his England U21 debut, coming on as a 60th-minute substitute, in a 2–1 loss against Austria U21.
+On 7 October 2005, he made his England U21 debut, coming on as a 60th-minute substitute, in a 2–1 loss against Austria U21.
 Moore went on to make five appearances in total for England U21.